 Ideas for Daily Math

-Students can also build math fluency daily with Math Mats.
+- Build math fluency daily with Math Mats.
 They each provide important spiral math review for first grade.
 They can be completed independently, in centers, in small groups, or as a class.
-Completing number of the day activities and deconstructing numbers helps build number fluency.
-Children enjoy becoming increasingly independent with these tasks.

 Tip 2: Provide Variety